AlejandroSoto1997/KIT_trainning/Task 7 Francesco/multiple_linker_system_trial_1/readme.txt

 The thermostat was changed to Langevin because many authors are using this to compare the experimental set up with the simulation at least for single systems I am not sure if this can be extended to multiple systems.

+Also the code line of max_density_multiplier parameter was changed because the system is larger if the density is very low it can crush the simulation

 Alejandro

 alejandro.soto@kit.edu